This cake is luscious. It’s rich and savory and just a little sweet.

 As the cake cools, Beluga helps ream a couple of lemons.
 We stir in sugar and add water.
 But, it ends in tears when he goes fishing for the seeds and rubs his eyes before I can say, “Don’t!”
 So, it’s me who pours the lemonade on top of the cake.

 The moment I flip the pan and shave a little lemon zest, the boys come to the kitchen to claim their cake.
 Slices all around.
 Seconds.
 Thirds.

 Eventually, I turn off the lights to the kitchen.
-Fifteen minutes later, I find Andy sneaking his fingers into the cake.
+Fifteen minutes later, I find Beluga sneaking his fingers into the cake.
 It’s really good.

 By morning, we’ve devoured nearly half the cake.
 By tomorrow it will be a dream.

 - 4 Eggs

 - 1¼ cup Raw Sugar

 - 1 tsp Vanilla Extract